heartcombo/simple_form/README.md

 f.input :name, :my_wrapper_tag => :p
 ```

-You can also define more the one wrapper and pick one to render in a specific form or input.
+You can also define more than one wrapper and pick one to render in a specific form or input.
 To define another wrapper you have to give it a name, as the follow:

 ```ruby